 The apartment maintains a 4.99 overall rating, with reviews repeatedly highlighting the atmosphere of the space, attention to detail, and the clarity and warmth of communication throughout the stay.

-Occupancy remains strong across most of the year, while pricing stays stable relative to demand — allowing the property to perform without relying on aggressive adjustments or reactive discounting.
+Occupancy remains consistent across most of the year, while pricing stays stable relative to demand - allowing the property to perform without relying on aggressive adjustments or reactive discounting.

 Low season continues to generate stable visibility and bookings through clear positioning and search optimisation.